 Cross Country is unique among sports in how we train for and target having our best results at the end of the season.
 The championship portion of season begins with the Kingco League Championship.
-Where our full team gets to once again work to improve upon their personal records (PR) in this culminating event.

-Districts - The top 6 schools from the KingCo Championship meet up with the Top 4 schools from the Wesco Championship.
+Districts - The Top 6 schools from the KingCo Championship meet up with the Top 4 schools from the Wesco Championship.
 These schools compete for the Top 5 spots that earn a trip to the State Championship.

 HOW IS A CROSS COUNTRY MEET SCORED?